khowaja17/khowaja17.github.io/_primer/latex-md-html-howto.md

 ### 6.1 Footnote citations (easy)

+This approach follows standard Kalman filtering texts[^jazwinski] and a robotics-oriented treatment[^barfoot].

-You can cite like this1
+You can cite the same source again later[^jazwinski] without redefining it.
- or this2
-, and they show at the bottom.

 ### 6.2 Manual references section with anchors